 Biafran People New Century (BPNC)

 Biafran People New Century (BPNC) was launched on Sunday May 1st, 2022, by IGBO Biafran American Musician and Producer, Kal Afrorock.
-The purpose for creating BPNC is to serve the youths and descendants of Biafra in diaspora, especially Black and Brown African American people in the United States.
+The purpose for creating BPNC is to serve the youths and descendants of Biafra in diaspora, especially Black American people in the United States.

 BPNC program is executive produced by Kal Afrorock and Airs on BYTV.